Skye P. Marshall: Television

+Marshall had guest star appearances on NCIS, Major Crimes, and Grey's Anatomy before having recurring roles on ABC's The Fix, The CW's Black Lightning and Netflix's Chilling Adventures of Sabrina.
+She landed her first series regular role in 2021 as Dr. Lex Trulie on the CBS medical drama Good Sam alongside Sophia Bush.

-In 2022, she shot the dark comedy film Coup! with Peter Sarsgaard, Billy Magnussen and Sarah Gadon.
-In 2023, she appeared in Qasim Basir's semi autobiographical film To Live and Die and Live.
-That year, she joined the cast of a pilot for legal drama series of Matlock, with Kathy Bates in the title role.
-The project was commissioned for a series, broadcast on CBS from September 22, 2024.
-She was nominated for Best Supporting Actress in a Drama Series at the 30th Critics' Choice Awards in February 2025.
+In 2023, she joined the cast of a pilot for legal drama series of Matlock, with Kathy Bates in the title role.
+The project was commissioned for a series, broadcasting on CBS since September 22, 2024.
+The show has been critically acclaimed and is considered to be Marshall's breakout role, with her performance being praised by critics and receiving numerous Best Supporting Actress in a Drama Series award nominations, including at the 30th and 31st Critics' Choice Awards.

 Personal life

-Marshall married fellow actor Edwin Hodge on June 29, 2024 at Carondelet House in Los Angeles.
+Marshall married fellow actor and former Good Sam co-star Edwin Hodge on June 29, 2024 at Carondelet House in Los Angeles.